WolfoIsBestWolf/ror2-FixedSpawnDissonance/mod-VanillaArtifactsPlus/README.md

-Yellow Drops for enemies, intended for Kin but always present.\
+Yellow Drops for Hordes of Many, intended for Kin but can drop during normal runs.\
 You cannot use Tricorn on enemies for these drops.
 ```
 Titanic Knurl:       Stone Golem, Halcyonite